 4. All Serious Adverse Events (SAEs) and the interventions undertaken should be intimated to IAEC.

-5. Protocol deviation, if any, should be informed with adequate justifications to IAEC and in the case of large animals, it should be intimated to CPCSEA immediately for consideration of CPCSEA.
+5. Protocol deviation, if any, should be informed with adequate justifications to IAEC and in the case of large animals, it should be intimated to CCSEA immediately for consideration of CCSEA

-6. The procedural deviations in the research protocol shall be treated as a fresh research protocol by CPCSEA.
+6. The procedural deviations in the research protocol shall be treated as a fresh research protocol by CCSEA .

 7. Any new information related to the study should be communicated to IAEC immediately.